about

 1.0 Rust Programming Language

 Rust is an interesting language, similar to C++ with the same performance potential, but also incorporates some unique and clever ideas that allow it to make guarantees, by construction, about freedom from memory handling defects and race conditions.
 You may find it a bit disconcerting at first to work with Rust compiler's safety Oracle, called the "borrow-checker" (Rust docs refer to references as borrows).
 Soon however, you will come to think of the borrow-checker as a stern friend, often very helpful.
 Here's a great reference for understanding borrows: intorust.
 With a bit of practice you may find Rust to be less complex than C++, largely because it has far fewer context dependencies.
-That is due, in large measure, to Rust's clever type system design.
+That is due, in large measure, to Rust's type system design.
 Table 1., below, lists things that distinguish the Rust programing language from C++ and C#.
 Rust provides performance and memory management in a manner similar to C++ but adds memory and data race safety by construction.
 It delivers memory safe operation like C#, but without performance penalties and non-deterministic release of resources due to garbage collection.
 The table gives a quick overview of what makes Rust the language that it is, describing features briefly and providing a few small code examples.
 References supply additional details.

 Table 1.
 What Rust Omits, Changes, Requires, and Supports